Skip to main content

-Is AustralianSuper proving that Bigger isn't necessarily Better?
+Is AustralianSuper continuing to prove that Bigger isn't necessarily Better?

-AustralianSuper is (currently) Australia's largest superannuation fund, with over $340 billion in assets under management (AUM) and 3.4 million members as at June 30, 2024.
-Recent media reports suggest that in concert with Australian Retirement Trust (ART) it accounted for more than half of all new retirement savings in the year to June 2023.
+AustralianSuper is (currently) Australia's largest superannuation fund, with over $385 billion in assets under management (AUM) and 3.56 million members as at June 30, 2025.

 Full disclosure, the author has had superannuation invested with Australian superannuation for over a decade, and enjoyed that period when the fund almost invariably ranked in the top three funds for return on investments.
 However, investment returns over the last few years have been less impressive, and AustralianSuper's marketing material now seem to stress the fund's "long term" rather than "short term" returns.